Conservation laws of partial differential equations: Symmetry, adjoint symmetry and nonlinear self-adjointness

-{\bf Abstract:} We propose a new technique to construct conservation laws of partial differential equations (PDEs), where the whole computations can be fully implemented on a computer.
-The result is obtained by proving that any adjoint symmetry of PDEs is a differential substitution of nonlinear self-adjointness and vice versa.
-Consequently, each symmetry of PDEs corresponds to a conservation law via a formula if the PDEs are nonlinearly self-adjoint with differential substitution, which extends the results of Noether' theorem.
+{\bf Abstract:} Nonlinear self-adjointness method for constructing conservation laws of partial differential equations (PDEs) is further studied.
+We show that any adjoint symmetry of PDEs is a differential substitution of nonlinear self-adjointness and vice versa.
+Consequently, each symmetry of PDEs corresponds to a conservation law via a formula if the system of PDEs is nonlinearly self-adjoint with differential substitution.
 As a byproduct, we find that the set of differential substitutions includes the set of conservation law multipliers as a subset.
-With the help of the computer algebra system Mathematica, applications to the illustrated examples are performed and new conservation laws are constructed.
+The results are illustrated by three typical examples.

 {\bf Keywords:} Nonlinear self-adjointness with differential substitution, Adjoint symmetry, Conservation law, Multiplier